TOP

 - Spring Semester: the same date as the airport pick-up service in February

-On-campus Accommodation Move-out Date
+On-campus Accommodation Move-in Date

 However, unlike the on-campus dormitory, there are no official check-in/out dates for off-campus housing, as the rental fee is calculated according to the date the student moves in.

-Q2.
+Q5.
 Living Expenses

 Estimated Living Expenses in Seoul